At a glance:

 Biopsy of the growth which will be sent to a laboratory for evaluation.

 Once a diagnosis has been made, your veterinarian will stage the tumour which will include the size of the tumour, bone invasion and regional lymph nodes.

-Most cancers are referred to specialist veterinary centres.
 The outcome for cats with oral cancer is poor, with only 10% surviving the one year mark.
-In many cases, surgery is not practical, even when surgical removal occurs, the recurrence rate is very high, in which case palliative care is recommended.
+In many cases, surgery is not practical, even when surgical removal occurs, the recurrence rate is very high, in which case, palliative care is recommended.

 Treatment can be difficult due to cancer quickly invading surrounding tissues.

 - If the tumour is found early enough and is in the front portion of the mandible (lower jaw) surgery (mandibulectomy) may be performed.